 - ‘Orangutan’ means ‘man of the forest‘ in Malay, the language spoken in Malaysia.
 (No, orangutans weren’t named after the orange(ish) color of their fur, although it’s a good way to remember what they’re called!)

 - Orangutans spend more time in the trees than any other species of great ape.

 Meet the Orangutan…

 Orangutans are large apes with distinctive red-brown hair.
 They live among the trees of tropical rainforests in Southeast Asia.
 Sadly, these intelligent primates are critically endangered, and their numbers are decreasing.

-Two Species of Orangutan
+Three Species of Orangutan

 Orangutans have long, strong arms which reach nearly to the ground when the orangutan is standing.
 The arm span of a male is around 2 m (6.52 ft.).
 Orangutans’ hands are large, and their fingers long and strong.

 Orangutans have opposable thumbs.
 This means that the thumb faces the fingers and moves in the opposite direction – allowing the orangutan to pick things up.

 Our thumbs are opposable too.
 Take a look at your hands and notice how the position of your thumb allows you hold onto things.

 Orangutans also have opposable big toes, which means that they can grip things with both their hands and their feet.
 (Sadly, our own big toes aren’t opposable!)
 Their legs are shorter than their arms, but their hip joints are just as flexible as their shoulders.